xqwtxon/SlapperRotationV2/README.md

-# SlapperRotation
+# SlapperRotationV2
 [![](https://poggit.pmmp.io/shield.state/SlapperRotationV2)](https://poggit.pmmp.io/p/SlapperRotationV2)
 [![](https://poggit.pmmp.io/shield.api/SlapperRotationV2)](https://poggit.pmmp.io/p/SlapperRotationV2)<br>
-This plugin was updated on 4.0.0 api!
+This plugin was updated on 4.0.0 api!<br>
-This is designed for PocketMine-MP Slapper, This plugin uses Slapper plugin in PocketMine-MP It is plugin that looking slapper to player within the chunks!
+This is designed for PocketMine-MP Slapper, This plugin uses Slapper plugin in PocketMine-MP<br>
+It is plugin that looking slapper to player within the chunks!

 # Features